preston-scibek/league-event-datamining-stuff/README.md

 ### Custom JS
 decode.js - base64 decode of the dialogue mapping
 getLines.js - js file to pull out the dialogue lines
-dist-modified.js - our modified version ofriots dist.js to utilize the hashing of the dialogueKeys
+dist-modified.js - our modified version of riots dist.js to utilize the hashing of the dialogueKeys

 ### PY

-get_lines.py - pulls the dialogue lines from riot get_speakers.py - writes the lists of speakers/characters to json files
+get_lines.py - pulls the dialogue lines from riot
+get_speakers.py - writes the lists of speakers/characters to json files

 ### HTML